KernFerm/BubblesTheDev-WebBrowser/Docs/GLOBAL-USER-RIGHTS.md

 * the right to use the browser without built-in behavioral analytics
 * the right to use the browser without built-in advertising profiles
 * the right to local ad and tracker blocking behavior that does not require remote URL-scanning telemetry
+* the right to profile-local privacy counters and temporary private-window privacy controls
 * the right to strict-by-default local fingerprinting protection that can be relaxed for site compatibility
 * the right to local-first features where possible
 * the right to understand diagnostics behavior
 * the right to understand local AI behavior
 * the right to understand local Developer Workspace behavior
 * the right to understand local Virtual Machine Center behavior
+* the right to understand local utility tools such as File Converter, Universal Media Controls, Clipboard History, Per-Tab Volume Mixer, and Download Scheduler
 * the right to send product feedback from trusted browser UI with `Ctrl+Shift+F`
 * the right to accessibility-focused improvements